jurteam/platform/README.md

 1. `npm run migrate-contracts` and `npm_config_network=development npm run migrate-oathkeeper`
 1. `docker-compose up -d` starts dockers in background
 1. For the first run of backend, you will need to [enter into running dockers](#/how-to-enter-into-running-dockers) and [run db migrations](#/how-to-run-db-migrations).
-1. Add user to backend using Postman collection available at `rest/postman`.
+1. Add a user in the backend using the Postman collection available at `rest/postman`.
 Please import all the contents of the folder.
 Once opened in the Postman app, update environment variables.
-Then use `store` API call in the users to create a new user using your wallet address.
+Then use the `store` API call in the users to create a new user using your wallet address.
 1. Import JUR Token contract located at `src/build/contracts` into [Sync browser](https://env.vechain.org/) via [Inspector tool](https://inspector.vecha.in/#/contracts)
 1. Mint some JUR Tokens for our use.
 Make sure the value of balance is more than 18 digits.
 1. `npm run start`
-1. Open the dApp in Chrome or Sync 🎉
+1. Open the DApp in Chrome or Sync 🎉

 ### How to enter into running docker